-Why It’s Worth Getting to Know Zero-Calorie Shirataki Noodles
+Why It’s Worth Getting to Know Gluten-Free, Low-Calorie Shirataki Noodles

 A few years ago, a friend talked about some kind of zero-calorie noodle she had just discovered.
 “Zero calories?”
 I scoffed.
 I thought that such a thing wouldn’t be tasty or worth my time, but I picked some up recently and was converted.